aadis21/apogeeservices/README.md

-# The Wisdom Workshop
+# Apogee Services

-The Wisdom Workshop is a responsive website designed for a coaching institute, offering an engaging platform for students to explore courses, read blogs, and learn about the experts in the field.
+Apogee Services is a responsive website designed for a coaching institute, offering an engaging platform for students to explore courses, read blogs, and learn about the experts in the field.

 ## Table of Contents